Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Results and Analysis

 \subsubsection{Parametric Residual Distributions}

-Table~\ref{tab:distfits} and Fig.~\ref{fig:qqplots} support the following observations: \textit{\textbf{(i)}} Normal underestimates the heavy right tail (KS test statistic $\approx 0.0716$); see Fig.~\ref{fig:qqplots}(a). \textbf{\textit{(ii)}} Skew‑Normal captures asymmetry better but still misses the largest positive quantiles (KS test statistic $\approx 0.0603$); Fig.~\ref{fig:qqplots}(b). \textit{\textbf{(iii)}} A GMM with $K{=}3$ gives the best parsimony–fit trade‑off (lowest BIC $=9290363.94$; KS test statistic $=0.0094$), closely tracking both the core and tails; Fig.~\ref{fig:qqplots}(c).
-The probability density function overlay in Fig.~\ref{fig:qqplots}(f) shows two narrow central modes plus a broad, low‑weight tail component, consistent with quiet/moderate operating states and rare high‑variance events.
-The $3$-component GMMs are particularly well-suited here because they compactly represent heterogeneous subpopulations arising from occupancy and HVAC dynamics. \textit{\textbf{(iv)}} Cauchy over‑weights extremes and misrepresents the bulk (KS test statistic $\approx 0.0771$); Fig.~\ref{fig:qqplots}(d). \textit{\textbf{(v)}} Student’s $t$ thickens tails (KS test statistic $\approx 0.0270$) yet retains curvature at the largest quantiles; Fig.~\ref{fig:qqplots}(e).
-Compared to the baseline MLR mean, which favored $K{=}4$, the polynomial mean reduces residual heterogeneity to $K{=}3$ \cite{obiriStatisticalEvaluationIndoor2025a}, indicating that mild nonlinear couplings are absorbed while a compact multimodal shadow‑fading structure remains.
-This selection is consistent with the FM tail choice in Sec.~\ref{subsec: fm}.
+Table~\ref{tab:distfits} reports the KS statistics and information criteria for the candidate families.
+Due to the large value of $N$, KS $p$-values saturate, so we compare KS statistics and BIC.
+Table~\ref{tab:distfits} and Fig.~\ref{fig:qqplots} support the following observations: \textbf{(i)} Normal underestimates tail mass, with KS $\approx 0.0603$ (Fig.~\ref{fig:qqplots}(a)). \textbf{(ii)} Skew--Normal captures asymmetry better (shape $\approx 1.60$) but still deviates in the extreme quantiles (KS $\approx 0.0483$; Fig.~\ref{fig:qqplots}(b)). \textbf{(iii)} A Gaussian mixture with $K{=}3$ achieves the best parsimony--fit trade-off (lowest BIC $\approx 1.1026\times 10^{7}$; KS $\approx 0.0108$) and closely tracks both the core and the tails (Fig.~\ref{fig:qqplots}(c)).
+The fitted mixture comprises two dominant narrow components and a lower-weight broad component, consistent with heterogeneous indoor shadowing states \cite{yaoHierarchicalPositioningModel2025}. \textbf{(iv)} Cauchy over-weights extremes and misrepresents the bulk (KS $\approx 0.0816$; Fig.~\ref{fig:qqplots}(d)). \textbf{(v)} Student’s $t$ thickens tails (degrees of freedom $\nu \approx 4.29$) and improves fit relative to Normal, but remains intermediate overall (KS $\approx 0.0279$; Fig.~\ref{fig:qqplots}(e)).
+Compared with MLR-based site analysis in \cite{obiriStatisticalEvaluationIndoor2025a} that favored a higher mixture order, the polynomial mean reduces residual heterogeneity to $K{=}3$, indicating that mild nonlinear couplings are absorbed.
+At the same time, a compact multimodal shadow-fading structure remains.
+This selected residual law is carried forward to the fade margin calibration in Sec.~\ref{subsec:fm}.